When I Fall in Love: Celine Dion and Clive Griffin version

-The cover version of "When I Fall in Love" by Canadian singer Celine Dion and British singer Clive Griffin was featured in the 1993 romantic comedy Sleepless in Seattle, starring Tom Hanks and Meg Ryan, and released as a single in July same year.
-The song was recorded expressly for the soundtrack and was originally intended as a duet between Dion and Stevie Wonder, but according to Dion when she heard the demo performed by Warren Wiebe she preferred that would be her duet with Wiebe.
-It was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal in 1994, and won a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).
-The award went to David Foster and Jeremy Lubbock.
-The song appears on both, the Sleepless in Seattle soundtrack (number one on the Billboard 200 and 4× Platinum RIAA certification for selling over 4 million copies in the US), and later on Dion's album The Colour of My Love, released in November 1993.
-The song was also included on the japanese edition of Dion's compilation The Collector's Series, Volume One, released in October 23, 2000, on the greatest hits Complete Best, released in February 27, 2008, on the 3CD north american edition of the greatest hits My Love: Essential Collection, renamed "The Essential 3.0", released in August 29, 2011, and on the compilation The Best of Celine Dion & David Foster, released in October 19, 2012.
+The cover version of "When I Fall in Love" by Canadian singer Celine Dion and British singer Clive Griffin was used in the 1993 romantic comedy Sleepless in Seattle, starring Tom Hanks and Meg Ryan, and issued as a single in June that year.
+The song was recorded specifically for the soundtrack and was originally planned as a duet between Dion and Stevie Wonder but according to Dion, after hearing the demo performed by Warren Wiebe, she preferred to record it with Wiebe instead.
+It was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal in 1994 and won the Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s), awarded to David Foster and Jeremy Lubbock at the 36th Annual Grammy Awards.

+The song appears on both the Sleepless in Seattle soundtrack (which reached number one on the Billboard 200 and earned a four times platinum certification for selling over four million copies in the US) and later on Dion's album The Colour of My Love, released in November 1993.

+The song was also included on the Japanese edition of Dion's compilation The Collector's Series, Volume One, released on October 23, 2000, on the greatest hits Complete Best, released on February 27, 2008, on the 3CD North American edition of the greatest hits My Love: Essential Collection, renamed "The Essential 3.0", released on August 29, 2011 and on the compilation The Best of Celine Dion & David Foster, released on October 19, 2012.
 The accompanying music video was directed by Dominic Orlando in Hollywood, Los Angeles.

 Critical reception

-AllMusic senior editor Stephen Thomas Erlewine remarked that Dion's album, The Colour of My Love, which featured the song, had "careful production, professional songwriting (highlighted by "When I Fall in Love", "The Power of Love", and "Think Twice").
+AllMusic senior editor Stephen Thomas Erlewine remarked that Dion's album, The Colour of My Love, which includes the song, has "careful production, professional songwriting (highlighted by 'When I Fall in Love', 'The Power of Love', and 'Think Twice')".
 J.D.
-Considine from The Baltimore Sun wrote that "it's no accident that Celine Dion keeps recording all those movie-theme duets -- she's got the perfect voice for wide-screen romance, all unbridled power and telegraphed emotion."
-He added that "she sounds great, demonstrating the kind of vocal confidence that originally made Whitney Houston a star."
-Larry Flick from Billboard felt that Dion "is at home within an arrangement of delicate rhythms and sweeping orchestration", while also noting that Griffin's voice "is a pure thrill."
-Christopher Smith of Talk About Pop Music said that the singers "do credible justice to Nat’s signature tune as she remains in subdued and romantic mood for the entire length" of the song.
+Considine from The Baltimore Sun wrote that "it's no accident that Celine Dion keeps recording all those movie-theme duets — she's got the perfect voice for wide-screen romance, all unbridled power and telegraphed emotion".
+He added that "she sounds great, demonstrating the kind of vocal confidence that originally made Whitney Houston a star".
+Larry Flick from Billboard felt that Dion "is at home within an arrangement of delicate rhythms and sweeping orchestration", while also noting that Griffin's voice "is a pure thrill".
+Christopher Smith of Talk About Pop Music wrote that the singers "do credible justice to Nat's signature tune as she remains in subdued and romantic mood for the entire length" of the track.

 Commercial performance

-"When I Fall in Love" reached top forty in several countries, including number 21 in Canada, number 22 in New Zealand, number 23 in the United States, and number 37 in the Netherlands.
-It was popular on the Canadian Adult Contemporary chart and the US Hot Adult Contemporary Tracks, peaking at numbers two and six, respectively.
+"When I Fall in Love" reached the top 40 in several countries, including number 21 in Canada, number 22 in New Zealand, number 23 in the United States, and number 37 in the Netherlands.
+It was also successful on the Canadian Adult Contemporary chart and the US Hot Adult Contemporary Tracks, peaking at numbers two and six, respectively.